DU Researchers Explore Root Causes of Alzheimer's Disease

 Also included in the study are exosomes, small discharges emitted from cells that can be tested by scientists using a range of techniques.
 Analysis of these samples could shed light on the presence of tau proteins early, providing an opportunity to treat the root causes of Alzheimer's in a way that prevents degradation over time and offers some reversibility in the effects of the disease.

-The grant from the National Institutes of Health funds five years of research, including collaborative study with other research institutions both in the United States and abroad.
+A grant from the National Institutes of Health funds five years of research, including collaborative study with other research institutions both in the United States and abroad.
 Lotta Granholm-Bentley and Martin Margittai contend that collaboration is essential for the success of the project.

 As scientific research progresses, it must begin to include perspectives from other disciplines that might inform more effective treatments and more equitable solutions to long-standing public health issues such as Alzheimer's disease.